getsetup-io/embed-npm-package/README.md

     /** This image will be displayed in the side bar of the `joinClass` page. */ logoUrl?: string
   }

+  /** Information used to report analytics back to your organisation. */ analyticsInfo?: {
+    /** The domain of the site that is hosting the embed. */ domain?: string
+    /** A stable id for the device the user is using to access the parent page. */ deviceId?: string
+  }
 }

 ```